Acktarius/ccx-mining_service/README.md

 # ccx-mining_service
 **LINUX ONLY**

-install/enable/disable ccx-mining service for CCX-BOX, to be use in conjonction with Conceal Assistant
+generate,install/enable/disable ccx-mining service for CCX-BOX, to be use in conjonction with Conceal Assistant

-if not use with a CCX-BOX, here are the prerequisite :

-* miner : xmr-stak
-* located : /opt/xmr-stak/build/bin

 ## installation
 * place ms.png in `~/icons`